SamCrabtree/CollegeTrendAnalysis/README.md

 Go to https://collegescorecard.ed.gov/data/documentation/ and scroll to the bottom of the page.
 There you will need to complete a security question.
 Then you should be able to apply for API approval rather quickly.

+Once you have completed this process, you will need to add the API key to the variable API KEY in program.py

 ## Running The Program

 1. Once you have activate your virtual environment above